Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 Here, the first term simply reflects the free ring mentioned above, without any contributions from additional operators.
 For the second term, we note that the numerator of the prefactor can now be associated to the operators $\lbrace\partial^{l_1+1}\omega_-,\partial^{l_2+1},\tilde{\omega}_+\rbrace$, $l_{1,2}\geq 0$, \textit{i.e.}, it excludes their zero-modes.
 This is consistent with an identification of the first four terms in the numerator of the second factor with the contributions of the operators $(\mu_0,\tilde{\mu},\tilde{\omega}_-,\omega_+)$.
 Such operators should not be paired with $\omega_-$ and $\tilde{\omega}_+$, because they are not independent due to the relations listed above.
 It seems that the remaining terms in the numerator can be interpreted in terms of relations, which effectively remove the operators

 These terms, therefore, anticipate contributions of $\mu_0^2$, $\mu_0\tilde{\mu}$, $\mu_0\tilde{\omega}_-$ and $\mu_0\omega_+$, which have not arisen at this stage.
 One can check that they do arise in the subsequent term of the basic hypergeometric series.
 This provides a hint that the ${}_3\phi_2$ series can also be interpreted just in terms of contributions from operators in the $S_2$ multiplet.
-To substantiate this further, one would ideally like to interpret each summand of the ${}_3\phi_2$ series separately in terms of the $S_2$ multiplet.
+To substantiate this further, one would ideally have an interpretation for each summand of the ${}_3\phi_2$ series separately, in terms of operators in the $S_2$ multiplet.

 One may also interpret the other expressions in \eqref{eq:ressum-mcd-index-su2-n=4-2} along similar lines.
 For example, the expression on the third line has prefactor given by

 Apart from the $(q;q)_\I$ factor, this reflects a freely generated ring with generators\footnote{A similar interpretation holds for the prefactor of the second line with $\omega_i$ replaced by $\tilde{\omega}_i$.}